cmdcolin/frameviewer/README.md

 Figure 1.
 Shows reading frame glyph for several genes

 ![](img/2.png)
 Figure 2.
-Shows a reverse strand gene matching a start codon in the middle reading frame on the frame track and the sequence track
+Shows arrows pointing to the start codon matching the reading frame that the frame glyph gives

 ## Configuration